vipul-8840/Striver_SDE_Sheet/README.md

 - `MergeSorted.cpp`: Contains the implementation of the `merge` function which merges two sorted arrays.
 - `CountInversion.cpp`: Contains the implementation of the function to count the number of inversions in an array.
 - `MojorEl.cpp`: Contains the implementation of the `majorityElement` function which finds the majority element in an array.
+- `Search_In_2D.cpp`: Contains the implementation of the `searchMatrix` function which searches for a target value in a 2D matrix.
+- `ReversePairs.cpp`: Contains the implementation of the `reversePairs` function which counts the number of reverse pairs in an array.
+- `Pow.cpp`: Contains the implementation of the `myPow` function which calculates the power of a number.
+- `Maj_El.cpp`: Contains the implementation of the `majorityElement` function which finds all elements that appear more than n/3 times in an array.
 - `db.json`: Contains mock data for the API.

 ## Compilation and Execution